Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 -----END CERTIFICATE-----
 ```

 In order to make the system trust those certificates, we need to store them in `/etc/ssl/certs/ca-certificates.crt`.
-But the `ca-certificates.crt` file is only writable by root and we hopefully don't have those permissions when running scripts inside a container.
+But this file is only writable by root and we hopefully don't have those permissions when running scripts inside
+a container.

-This problem is solvable with [`kamikaze`]. [`kamikaze`] is a simple setuid binary which allows us to run a command as root once.
-Using the power of [`kamikaze`] we can now append the certificates to our tursted list of certificates ugint `tee`:
+This problem is solvable with [`kamikaze`]. [`kamikaze`] is a simple setuid binary which allows us to run a command
+as root once.
+Using the power of [`kamikaze`] we can now append certificates to our tursted list.

 ```sh
 #!/usr/bin/env sh